 Respiratory tract infections (RTIs) are infections of parts of the body involved in breathing, such as the sinuses, throat, airways or lungs.
-RTIs are mainly caused by viruses and can affect the upper respiratory tract or the lower respiratory tract.
+RTIs are mainly caused by viruses and can affect the upper respiratory tract, e.g. nose, throat, sinuses, larynx, or the lower respiratory tract, e.g. lungs.